eng-ahmedmostafa/Covid-19-Cases-Prediction-Using-LSTM/README.md

 ## Project Overview

-This project, developed as part of the Afretec Summer School in Smart Systems, focuses on predicting the number of confirmed COVID-19 cases using deep learning techniques.
+This project, developed as part of the Afretec Summer School on Smart Systems, focuses on predicting the number of confirmed COVID-19 cases using deep learning techniques.
 The project leverages an LSTM (Long Short-Term Memory) neural network to model and forecast the progression of the pandemic over time based on historical data.

 ### Team Members:
 1. Ahmed Mostafa